ckeditor/ckeditor5/docs/features/ui-language.md

 {@snippet features/ui-language-content}

 <info-box>
-	If unsure what language the content will be typed in, do not set {@link module:core/editor/editorconfig~EditorConfig#contentLanguage `config.contentLanguage`}.
+	If unsure what language the content will be typed in, do not set it.
 The language of the content will then be inherited from the {@link module:core/editor/editorconfig~EditorConfig#language language of the UI}.
 </info-box>